 Have You Heard of the Community Leadership Development Program?

 Leadership Victoria offers a 9-month experiential leadership development program, to learn about important issues facing the Greater Victoria region.
 Meet and learn from the community’s most dynamic leaders, and strengthen their leadership potential through face-to-face learning and a team-based community action project.
 Applications are accepted from March to August each year, and the program starts in early September.
-For more information or to sign up for a free information session you can visit our website or contact the Executive Director: Susan Low.
+For more information or to sign up for a free information session you can visit our website or contact the Executive Director.

 The program includes: